UmSenhorQualquer/pyforms/docs/api-documentation/controls.md

 #### changed_event()

 Function called when ever the Control value is changed.
+The event function should return True if the data was saved with success.

 ### **Properties**